BitterOcean/IUT/English/README.md

 ## **A Grammer Test**
 > Dear all students,
 > Please prepare a grammar test consisting of 15 multiple choice questions and then send it to me, along with answers.
 Thank you!

+:heavy_check_mark: My Answeres : [GrammarTest_MaryamSaeedmehr_9629373.pdf](https://github.com/BitterOcean/IUT/files/4858994/GrammarTest_MaryamSaeedmehr_9629373.pdf)

+## **A Reading Test**
+> Please send me a reading test (consisting of 10 multiple-choice question in your area) soon.
+Thank you!

 ## **SUPPOERT**